Customs Anti-smuggling Act

 Article 43

-Where a person requests exemption, reduction or drawback of duties by any undue way, a fine no more than five times the duties evaded or rebated shall be imposed, and the cargoes concerned may be confiscated.
+Where a person requests exemption, reduction or drawback of duties by any undue way, a fine no more than five times of the duties evaded or rebated shall be imposed, and the goods concerned may be confiscated.

 Article 44